CJcool06/PokeBus/README.md

 # PokeBus
 You already keep Pokemon locked away in some crappy ball...
-So why not take it a step further and make their entire existance that of taking you places and nothing else.
+So why not take it a step further and make their entire existance consist of taking you places and nothing else.
 They will literally only exist to take you to your distination, then *poof* - dead.
 It's a win-win!

 I know, I know, it sounds too good to be true.
 But I assure you, it gets *even better!*